 What matters is what you do there. ”

 That same feeling is present in Berlin, and I guess that’s why I like it so much here.
 It feels like anything could happen, and it’s full of creative people.
 Plus, it’s like an onion with many layers that need to be peeled back to reach the real center of it all.
 That kind of thing takes time and is endlessly fascinating.
 I love that.

 Where it differs from LA is what makes a person interesting in Berlin.
-It’s rare to see someone running around with bleach blonde hair, big fake boobs, and a Louis Vuitton purse.
-It’s almost cool not to have any money here, keeping with the broke artist mentality.
+It’s rare to see people dressed up, wearing makeup, or even wearing heels.
+It’s almost cool not to have money here, keeping with the broke artist mentality.

 Having spent the summer here I’ve seen how it can be when everyone is outside, enjoying, drinking, laughing, creating.
 The days are incredibly long and it’s really beautiful.
 Winter is a pretty stark contrast but indoor heating is an awesome invention (honestly, we didn’t use it in Coastal California and we didn’t have it when I was freezing in Nepal or China), that makes it something I can cope with.
 Kind of.

 Though I will be escaping to South Africa for the winter.

 Everyone has their own reasons for loving the places they do, and these are mine for loving Berlin.
 It’s not as cheap as everyone said it once was, as the city is rapidly gentrifying.
 Apparently it’s not as “cool” anymore, either.
 They say that about Burning Man, too.